bourgeoisor/xivtodo/README.md

 ### Frontend

-1. Make sure the following requirements are installed:
+1. Make sure you have the following requirements:
-   - NodeJS 16+
+   - NodeJS 16+ installed locally
-   - npm
+   - npm installed locally

 2. Clone the repository:
    ```sh